 MiVAC was formed by Australian Army Engineers, who have a strong background in unexploded ordnance (UXO) identification and disposal, as well as construction and maintenance of water supply systems.
 We are an Australian registered charity, and our members and Board are all volunteers.

-MiVAC has operated in SE Asia for some 16 years – initially to clear mines and UXO and we embraced the need to marry mine clearance with development assistance to the communities affected by mines and UXO.
+MiVAC has operated in SE Asia for some 16 years – initially to clear mines and UXO and we subsequently embraced the need to marry mine clearance with development assistance to the communities affected by mines and UXO.
 More recently, MiVAC has concentrated on supplying clean water and toilets, with associated education and training, to poorer villagers who have been affected by the remnants of war.

-Following several years of operational experience in Lao PDR, MiVAC have developed a project selection and implementation procedure in order to reduce, as far as practical, instances of failure.
-The procedure is outlined as follows;
+Following several years of operational experience in Lao PDR, MiVAC have developed a project selection and implementation procedure in order to ensure successful project implementation.

 - Project planning.
 The local Government Authority/s would need to be very much involved along with the village/community committee in formulating the requirement.
 The plan would cover all aspects including approval through to ongoing running and maintenance costs after completion.

 - Memorandum of Understanding (MOU).
-A detailed written agreement usually tying together 3 parties being the recipient, the local Authority and MiVAC.
+A detailed written agreement usually tying together 3 parties – being the recipient, the local Authority and MiVAC.
 It would be usual for MiVAC to enter into a separate MOU with the Donor.